Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Manawatū Library is on the Concourse at the Manawatū Campus.

 - Mobility parking is available behind the Library (Library Road)

 - Short term user-pays parking is available behind the Library (Library Road) and on University Avenue

 - After-hours (i.e. outside 7.30 a.m. - 4.30 p.m. weekdays) free general parking is available next to the Library

 - Cycle parking is available on the Science Tower side of the Library

 Information about travelling to the Manawatū Campus is available at Maps, transport and parking.

-Drop-in Library tours are offered at the beginning of Semester 1 and will be advertised on the Library Tours and Classes Schedule.
+Drop-in Library tours are offered at the beginning of Semester 1 and will be advertised on the Massey app and signs in the Library.
 You can arrange a tour at another time - ask at the Service Point or contact us.

 The Service Point is on Level 1 opposite the Library entrance and is staffed all Library opening hours.